WHATS HOT

 As their sense of curiosity grows, children learn to solve problems for themselves through trial and error.
 By the time they are three years old, many children like to use a variety of different and materials to build items or fix broken things.
 The type of your child plays with will influence how he or she learns best, so it is important to make sure there is always a variety available.

 They will learn that what fits together easily might not necessarily go well with everything else in their life.
-Things will make sense and sometimes create internal associations, but they won’t always be beneficial; a child learns very in life how some things might sometimes not work well together.
+Things will make sense and sometimes create internal associations, but they won’t always be beneficial; a child learns very early in life how some things might sometimes not work well together.

-Toys have always been a huge part of early childhood development.
+Toys have always been a huge part of early childhood .
 It’s important that your kids start young with the right educational tools to enhance not only their cognitive skills but also help them in their social and emotional development.
-Well-made toys that are designed for can help you achieve this – think about playtime tools for your child that aim to enhance specific areas like teaching letters, numbers, shapes, color and much more!
+Well-made toys that are designed for learning can help you achieve this – think about choosing playtime tools for your child that aim to enhance specific areas like teaching letters, numbers, shapes, color and much more!

 If you would like to help support your child’s cognitive development and creative play, there are a wide variety of learning toys available on the market.
 Before taking your child to the nearby toy store or department store in your city, you may want to look online for information about what types of toys are recommended for your child’s age group.

-Not only can this you time, but it can also help to ensure that your child gets a toy that is safe and free of defects.
-You should make sure that you know where the toy recall is posted so you will be able to avoid buying a recalled toy.
+Not only can this save you time, but it can also help to ensure that your child gets a toy that is safe and free of defects.
+You should make sure that you know where the toy recall list is posted so you will be able to avoid buying a recalled toy.
 Most stores have them listed next to the restrooms or in the layaway section and toy websites usually have a prominent link to their recall list.

 Learning toys that help children learn while they play have been a favorite choice of parents since the idea of toys-as-learning tools was first introduced.
-Educational or developmental toys which make use of things like the alphabet and sound like animals making sound is a great way to make sure your child stays engaged during his/her early education .
+Educational or developmental toys which make use of things like the alphabet and sound effects like animals making sound is a great way to make sure your child stays engaged during his/her early education stages.

 While toys come in all shapes, sizes, and purposes they can also be a vital part of most kids’ development.
 Toys with buttons, laces, Velcro and snaps can teach kids how to dress themselves as they learn to manipulate each closure.